kalwaniy/academic-advising-system/README.md

 2. Automated Workflow

-A request passes through several stages depending on type and academic hierarchy.
+A request passes through several stages depending on the type and academic hierarchy.
 Typical flow:

 Student submits a request